 It’s only been in the last couple of years I have been brave enough to speak of my own experiences with incest and Paedophilia.
-I have felt people uncomfortable around me, and on rare occasions people have been insulting towards me.
+People have felt uncomfortable around me, and on rare occasions people have even been insulting towards me.

-I have let these experiences break my spirit, and I revert back into myself and question why I am doing this, and will I be strong enough.
-I then remember, I want for us all to start growing together and be strong enough to speak and protect our children and people in hard times and then like I said …with my village I can rebuild.
+These experiences have broken my spirit.
+I revert back into myself and question why I am doing this, and will I be strong enough.
+Then I remember, I want for us all to start growing together and be strong enough to speak and protect our children and people in hard times and then like I said …with my village I can rebuild.
 My husband is always reminding me that we need to start breaking the rules of the silence of paedophilia and incest and the subjects on any story of hurt and grief that makes us humans uncomfortable, or react poorly because we don’t know how to take it in.

 I’m glad each time I experience this uncomfortable feeling or insults, I am less and less effected by the negative, which makes me stronger and encourages me to get back up and break the rules one more time.

 My main encouragement to my soul is number 1: conversations and number 2: how we get thru it without destroying families with poor reactive behaviour.

 We need to be educated on how to let people talk and give them safe space to express without judgement, learn to keep advice for another time, learn to ask kind questions, learn to be quiet and keep a energy and expression of love and empathy without a lecture, learn to let others tell their story in their own time .

 There are many things we can do for when we don’t know what to say, we need to breathe and ask ourselves is this the kindest and loving thing I can do for this person, because every person needs to feel heard and supported and protected.